srajiang/great-escape/README.md

 This game features:

-* Smooth visual style, elements appearing in the view in an isometric pattern.
+* Smooth visual style, elements appearing in the view in an isometric view.
 * Sound elements that reinforce the reward of landing on the mark (i.e. right on the center of the platform).
 * Delightful physics of launching the character, the flip, and the landing.
 * Randomly generated boxes with varying difficulties of player action required to land a jump successfully based on the camera position, distance, and the player's own starting velocity.